 Private Lessons: Students are expected to attend lessons on a weekly basis.
 Lessons will be offered for 30, 45, or 60-minute periods, based on each student’s age and level.

-In addition to weekly lessons, a group class will be held once a month (in place of that week's lesson), with a focus on theory, performance, and collaboration.
+Group Classes: In addition to weekly lessons, a 60-minute group class will be held once a month, with a focus on theory, history, performance, and collaboration.
 In order to provide the best learning experience, students will be put in small groups based on their age, level, and availability.
-Attendance is required and there will be no makeup lessons for missed group classes.
+These are an important aspect of the studio experience and there will be no makeup opportunities for missed group classes.

-Instrument: Students are required to have an acoustic piano at home.
+Instrument: Students are encouraged to have an acoustic piano at home.
 Exceptions may be made for keyboards at first, depending on their quality, but if a student is committed to lessons, investing in a piano is necessary.
 The piano should be in a quiet place without distractions.

 Termination: The teacher may discontinue lessons due to disrespectful behavior, consistent absences, unpreparedness, or frequent late payments.
 If a student/parent is thinking about discontinuing lessons, please contact the teacher to discuss this.
 Sometimes a change in repertoire selection, lesson time, etc. can be made in order to encourage the student to continue.
 If the student still decides to end lessons, it is helpful for the teacher to prepare for a positive final lesson and closure.

 Teacher Absence: The teacher may miss lessons because of illness or other commitments.
 These lessons will be rescheduled or refunded.